 Why you shouldn’t miss trying L.A.
 Street Food

-Eating at a great restaurant is wonderful but if you are on the go exploring the city, and don’t want to spend a ton on a fancy meal, picking up some grub from an L.A. street food vendor is a real treat!
+Eating at a great restaurant is wonderful, but if you are on the go exploring the city, and don’t want to spend a ton on a fancy meal, picking up some grub from an L.A. street food vendor is a real treat!

-Egg Slut was once a food truck that became so popular, it now has multiple locations including a permanent pop-up at Grand Central Market.
+Egg Slut was once a food truck that became so popular, it now has multiple locations, including a permanent pop-up at Grand Central Market.
 If you are a foodie, you will love that place too.

 Immigrant vendors throughout the city sell L.A.’s famous street dogs.
 You will find them downtown, in city parks, at the Convention Center, and on many streets.
+They are DELICIOUS!

 Burbank hosts a monthly Magnolia Park Night Out on Magnolia Blvd on the last Friday of the month.
 At least 30 food trucks line up on both sides of the street between Hollywood Way and Buena Vista.
 Between bites, you can shop at the fabulous vintage, thrift, and specialty stores along the boulevard.